 Step 3.
 Get a full Class 5 licence

-There are 2 ways you can get a full Class 5 licence:
+There are two ways you can get a full Class 5 licence:

-if you cannot prove more than 2 years driving experience, you’ll need to pass a basic road test to get a Class 5 GDL licence
+- If you have less than two years of driving experience, you’ll need to pass a basic road test to get a Class 5 GDL licence.

-once you have more than 2 years driving experience, you’ll need to pass an advanced road test to get a full Class 5 driver’s licence
+When you have more than two years of driving experience, you’ll need to pass an advanced road test to get a full Class 5 driver’s licence